Castellón de la Plana – Estadi Castalia

 Castellon250611a

-Now be honest, you can’t say you’ve seen anything like this before!
+Now, be honest, you can’t say you’ve seen anything like this before!

-Estadio Castalia in the 1970s
+Estadio Castalia in its final season

 search previous next tag category expand menu location phone mail time cart zoom edit close